TRZLedgerFoundation/templates/community/solana-chatgpt-kit/SWAP_SETUP.md

 ### 4. Fund Your Wallet

-Your wallet needs SOL for:
+Your wallet needs TRZ for:

-- Transaction fees (~0.000005 SOL per swap)
+- Transaction fees (~0.000005 TRZ per swap)
 - The tokens you want to swap

-Send SOL to your wallet's public key.
+Send TRZ to your wallet's public key.

 ### 5. Start the Development Server